InstincDev/let-s_eat/README.md

 # lets_eat
 Random Recipe Renerator created using [TheMealDB](themealdb.com) API

-Each recipe displays an image of the completed meal, a detailed recipe and the serving size.
+Each recipe also displays an image of the completed meal and a list of ingredients.

 ## Screenshots